new-hue/banned/README.md

 # banned
-this is for me, and only for me. you have absolutely 0 reasons to be on here.
+this is for me, and only for me. you have absolutely no reason to be on here.